 An ADHD assessment is used to determine if a client has clinically significant symptoms of ADHD, which are causing impairment in life.
 Several subtypes of ADHD will be evaluated through a series of test and rating symptoms.
 These assessments typically require collateral information such as input from the teacher and parent.

 This analysis is used to determine someone’s intellectual functioning and evaluate strengths and weaknesses.
-Intellectual testing can be combined with other batteries of testing when needed.
+Intellectual testing can be combined with other batteries of testing when needed to determine concerns with learning or processing.

 This service is offered to clients ages 3 and older.
 Individual, family and marital therapy are available.
 Evidenced based therapies for trauma/PTSD to include trauma-focused cognitive behavioral therapy for children and cognitive processing therapy for adults.